coerll/eComma/README.txt

 5. Edit new content type > Comment settings > Preview comment:Optional
 6. Manage fields > Add a new text area field with unlimited values
 7. Enable ecomma commentary features for that text area field in the settings.
-8. Manage fields > Add existing field > Term reference > Autocomplete term w.
+8. Manage fields > Add new field > Term reference > Autocomplete term w.
 9. Select your Vocabulary from tag field settings.
 10. Configuration > Community tags: Enable community tagging for new vocabulary.
 11. Configuration > jQuery update > jQuery and jQuery UI CDN > Select None.